PhilipvEgmond/Makeathon/README.md

 ![](images/uploadModel.jpg)
 <br>
+The project consists of 3 folders called: files, images and models.
-Click on the models folder, here you should find all other .gltf files already uploaded.
+Enter the models folder, here you should find all other .gltf files already uploaded.
 Click "Add file" > "Upload files".
 Here you can drag and drop your 3D file, press "Commit changes" when you're done.
 Navigate back to the models folder and you should see your model in there.

 ### Duplicate .html file

-Now navigate to the files folder, here you should find all other .html files and my sampleFile.html.
+Now navigate into the files folder, here you should find all other .html files and my sampleFile.html.
 Open sampleFile.html and copy its content, then back out of it into the files folder again.
 Press "Add file" > "Create new file".
 Give this file your own name as well and make sure to give it the .html format: yourName.html.